 Now that the blog is live and the functionality is working properly, visitors to your site need to be able to find it.
 The best way to do this is by adding it to your main website navigation.

-You now have a blogging platform, and it’s ready for posts.
+You now have a blogging for small business platform, and it’s ready for posts.

 If you would like to watch a video about how to create a static homepage and a blog page, check out this WP Beginner tutorial.